gpdoud/Bootcamp/instructor-guides/Sql-server-topics.md

         * IsPreferred bit not null default 1
         * Active bit not null default 1
     * Products
-        * VendorId int not null
+        * VendorId int not null FK
         * PartNumber nvarchar(30) not null
         * Name nvarchar(30) not null
         * Price decimal(9,2) not null default 0